 “Paul sometimes used the term ‘works’ as shorthand to argue against Gentiles becoming Jewish.” – p.
 2.8

 Once again, we see the effort to drive a wedge between full conversion (including circumcision) and Torah keeping with respect to “works.”
-In FFOZ’s warped view, human being can earn God’s favor (which they say equals grace), and relying on works is ok provided that they are the Torah-proscribed ones.
+In FFOZ’s warped view, human beings can earn God’s favor (which they say equals grace), and relying on works is ok provided that they are the Torah-proscribed ones.
 Do you see why they want to downplay Paul’s concerns about legalism?

 And what are the “good works” of Ephesians 2:10?
 What has God prepared in advance for the followers of Jesus?